JohnByrneJames/SpartaGlobalRepo/Python-Files/Database-Connection/README.md

 However for the average I wanted to point out that I first queried the database for all the `UnitPrice` attributes and then added them into a list and applied the `mean()` function which is available through the `statistics` module.
 This is one of two ways however it is a nice way to quickly get the result making the most of the modules available in python.

+# Important Points

+* It is important to make sure you keep your private credentials such as the ones used to access the database private.
+This can be done by adding the connection file to the `.gitignore` or like I did creating system environment variables that can be accessed through the os module.

+* When printing out database tables it is important that you check for the `"dbo"` table_schem as this is a table, the other data structures returned are other pieces of less informative memory.
+* The best way to create a dynamic program is to make methods that are segregated and perform typically one and only one functionality.
+This is also used when the tables and columns are stored in a dictionary as it loops through the variables created on connection ensuring data integrity.
+* Sometimes the `Cursor` object is a little flaky and can return incorrect data if used in quick succession or nested functions, for this reason I first gathered the tables and stored them in a separate list and then using that list I then used the cursor to get the relevant columns.
+* When working with users or operations that are not straight-forward yes or no responses it is imperative that you include exception handling.
+This allows the user to be more informed about what mistake they have made and also protect the program from failing during operation.

+# Future improvements

+For this program I was pretty happy with the outcome, although it is not everything I first imagined, to keep this short I have summarised the improvements in bullet points.
+* Addition of stateful text files that can remember a user when they logged onto the database before, and actively retrieve their information if they enter their username and password correctly.

+* Figure out how a query builder can be created that works, this is important because asking the user to directly enter a query is both inefficient and bad practice as they wont know how to query, therefore asking them what they want in layman terms is important and provides ease-of-use.
+* More exceptions added for each of the stages so that the user can be more informed of error details and also it is a better design methodology.

 I also did a separate project which allowed the user to add in their favorite food, this would then be written to a temporary text file which tracks the latest additions, and another permanent text file which tracks the history of the additions into the lists including any errors that